software-mansion/react-native-gesture-handler/docs/docs/api/components/swipeable.md

 ### `onSwipeableWillOpen`

 method that is called when action panel starts animating on open (either right or left).
+Takes swipe direction as an argument.

 ### `onSwipeableWillClose`

 method that is called when action panel starts animating on close.
+Takes swipe direction as an argument.

 ### `renderLeftActions`